 - Inventory tools require higher-tier subscriptions

-KORONA charges per month and per register, with a month free if you choose to be billed annually.
+KORONA charges per month.
 All plans include unlimited users and sales, and you can choose your own payment provider.
 With prices starting at $59 per month, it’s the cheapest POS system on our list after Square.
-However, for multistore capability, you need the Plus system at $89 per register, monthly.
+However, for multistore capability, you need the Plus system at an additional $20 per register monthly.

 - Core, $59 per register monthly: Includes customizable checkout, a product database, a customizable dashboard, basic reporting, promotions and gift cards, API access, and an ecommerce store (through WooCommerce).

-- Advanced, $69 per register monthly: Includes everything in Core, plus inventory management and reporting, real-time tracking, and employee time tracking.
+- Retail, $69 per register monthly: Includes everything in Core, plus inventory and customer management, real-time tracking, and supplier interface integration.

 - Flexible multistore management: KORONA POS has multistore management tools to consolidate data and reports in real time.
 You can manage inventory, conduct inventory counts, award loyalty points, track sales, and monitor employee performance for all locations from a single platform.
 You can also do this with Lightspeed, but it requires a customized plan.